alaouichemAI/Towards-Building-my-Drug-Industry/weekly-log.md

 I'm focused on one thing: Preparing for the PhDs interviews, that will increase my chance to get the PhD I want.
 I will also learn a lot of things.
 ## Week 7 – 2025-09-23
 I have finished my preparation for the PhD interviews.
+## Week 8 – 2025-09-30
+1. I have finished training my first QSAR model, I fine-tuned it to 63.7% accuracy with only 1738 molecules.
+2. Made several news automations in my LinkedIn account, and optimised old ones:
+   - soft skills (new)
+   - molecules facts (new)
+   - chemistry wisdoms (optimised)
+   - career advices (new)
+   - lab tips (optimised)
+   -